 What’s up with lectures?

-Lectures are Tuesdays & Thursdays 2:30-3:50PM PST over Zoom.
-Tuesdays will cover general material, and Thursdays will delve a bit deeper.
+Lectures are Tuesdays & Thursdays 8PM PST over Zoom.
+This is a flipped classroom setting, so please bring questions and comments.
 Feel free to skip and post on Piazza if that’s more your jam.

 What are some ways I can do lecture, if I like learning that way?